A practical Response Adaptive Block Randomization (RABR) design with analytic type I error protection: Simulation studies

 By simulations, we study the type I error rate of RABR design with a continuous endpoint at Section \ref{s:sim_error}.
 The final allocations and power are further compared with DBCD at Section \ref{s:sim_power} under several response assumptions.

 Consider a clinical trial with three active treatment dosing groups, $D_1$, $D_2$, $D_3$, and a placebo.
 There are $M=60$ subjects being recruited in the burn-in period with fixed equal randomization probabilities and a subsequent $60$ subjects being adaptively and sequentially randomized.
-Therefore, there are $61$ stages including the burn-in period with a total sample size of $n=120$.
-At the final efficacy analysis stage, the dosing group with the smallest step-down Dunnett adjusted $p$-value is chosen as the selected one.
+Therefore, the total sample size is $N=120$.
+We utilize the step-down Dunnett test to control multiplicity. \citep{bre2016} At the final efficacy analysis stage, the dosing group with the smallest step-down Dunnett adjusted $p$-value is chosen as the selected one.
 Its efficacy is further confirmed if its adjusted $p$-value is smaller than $\alpha$.
 We use $S_1$ to denote the selected treatment group, and use $S_2$ and $S_3$ for the second best and worst groups.

-The study objective is to identify and confirm the efficacy of the best performing dose $S_1$ with one-sided FWER controlled at $\alpha = 0.025$, while achieving a desired final sample size for that group and the placebo.
-Note that the choice of $S_1$ from $D_1$, $D_2$ and $D_3$ depends on the data, and dose not necessarily correspond to a particular dosing group.
+The study objective is to identify and confirm the efficacy of the best performing dose $S_1$ with FWER controlled at one-sided $\alpha = 2.5\%$, while achieving a desired final sample size for that group and the placebo.
+Note that the choice of $S_1$ from $D_1$, $D_2$ and $D_3$ depends on the data, and does not necessarily correspond to a particular dosing group.